FOR IMMEDIATE RELEASE

 JUNE 22, 2021

-UCLA LATINO POLICY AND POLITICS INITIATIVE ISSUES STATEMENT ON FAILURE OF THE U.S. SENATE TO MOVE THE FOR THE PEOPLE ACT FORWARD
+UCLA LATINO POLICY AND POLITICS INSTITUTE ISSUES STATEMENT ON FAILURE OF THE U.S. SENATE TO MOVE THE FOR THE PEOPLE ACT FORWARD

 “At a moment when our democracy is in the most precarious state we’ve seen in over a century, Congress failed to act to protect American’s fundamental and sacred right to vote.